Svatopluk Pitra: The American years 1963–1993

-The reason was that in spring of 1963, Pitra took advantage of a trip to Cuba that Československá televize and Krátký film, had arranged for creative employees and, on the return during a stopover in Halifax, Nova Scotia, he applied for political asylum.
+The reason was that in spring of 1963, Pitra took advantage of a trip to Cuba that Československá televise and Krátký film, had arranged for creative employees and, on the return during a stopover in Halifax, Nova Scotia, he applied for political asylum.
 The successful and confident forty-year-old graphic designer had no doubt he would make his way in this new environment just as well as he had in Czechoslovakia.
 The beginnings were indeed promising.
 Pitra found work in the government production and distribution company the National Film Board of Canada as a creator of advertising and promotional films.
 Of course he only accepted this well paid employment as a temporary solution until he could learn English and get a permit to travel to the USA.

 He was particularly happy with having his own home and also with the enormous amount of cheap jazz records.
 Though at night he dreamed of wild chases with Prague cops, he felt finally free.
 He started working on the animated film The Kind Dictator (Laskavý diktátor), the idea for which he wanted to pitch to a Canadian or American producer.
 At the time he sent his girlfriend and former classmate from Academy of Arts, Architecture and Design in Prague Irena Bryndová in Prague a drawing on which "Mr Nikita Khrushchev" is approaching the naked buttocks of a chained victim with a syringe.

 In light of the difficult pronunciation of the name Svatopluk, while living in Canada he began to sign his name S. Paul Pitra.
 Later he would sign his work with ART-TIP, a play on words with the ananym of his surname.
 In Prague he was meanwhile convicted of illegal border crossing and sentenced to three years prison and forfeiture of property.
 The work that the State Security authorities confiscated at the time is missing today.